Routing with PgOSM Flex

 Simple route

 Using pgr_dijkstra() and no additional filters will use all roads from OpenStreetMap without regard to mode of travel or access rules.
-This query picks a route that traverses the access=private section of road.
+This query picks a route that traverses sidewalks and a section of road with the access=private tag from OpenStreetMap.
+The key details to focus on in the following queries is the string containing a SQL query passed into the pgr_dijkstra() function.
+This first example is a simple query from the routing.road_line_noded table.

 SELECT d.*, n.the_geom AS node_geom, e.geom AS edge_geom